SummaryRead the full fact sheet

-In Australia alcohol and drug treatment services are provided by a mix of government, non-government and private sector providers.
-In Victoria the government does not directly provide alcohol and drug treatment services but funds non-government organisations to deliver these services for free or at a reduced costs to eligible Medicare card holders.
+In Australia alcohol and other drug treatment services are provided by a mix of government, non-government and private sector providers.
+In Victoria the government does not directly provide alcohol and other drug treatment services but funds non-government organisations to deliver these services for free or at a reduced cost to eligible Medicare card holders.

-The range of alcohol and drug treatment services funded by the Victorian Government are delivered via seven treatment functions:
+Alcohol and other drug treatment services funded by the Victorian Government are delivered via seven treatment functions: